 Millipedes live in moist areas of mulch and lawn thatch.
 They often form a mass on sidewalks and come into garages.

 Fortunately, they are not harmful – only a nuisance.
-Use a landscape insecticide such as bifenthrin or permethrin and spray a two foot wide strip on all sides of your patio, steps, walkway, etc. Also spray the mulch under shrubs near the house.
+Use a garden insecticide (click for sources) and spray a two foot wide strip on all sides of your patio, steps, walkway, etc. Also spray the mulch under shrubs near the house.
 Dry weather usually causes a precipitous decline in numbers…..unless the mulch areas are constantly damp from irrigation.

 S. B. comments: “I have had a millipede problem for about 4 years, every spring/summer for the past 4 they have invaded my space.
 Just for grins this year I sprinkled a 4 inch wide band of Sevin dust around the entire perimeter of the house.
 After a couple of days there were thousands of dead millipedes.
 We still the occassional one but we did have some success fighting the little nuisances.”

 In the last couple of weeks, I’ve had a number of readers write about “tiny worms” that have crawled into their homes and when disturbed, roll up in a ball.
 Some of them have complained that they have found dozens on the floor.
 The problem is millipedes.
 And with their cousins, the centipedes, they can occasionally enter our homes in large numbers and become pests.

 Centipedes and millipedes are not insects, but are related more closely to shrimp, crayfish and lobsters.
 Both have long segmented bodies with distinct heads.
 Centipedes are yellowish to brownish, flattened top to bottom, with a pair of long antennae.